-Hover handles domain registration for cushionapp.com.
+Hover handles domain registration for cushionapp.com and several other domains.

 The marketing website is hosted on GitHub Pages, which is free, static, and version-controlled.